The PhD in Creativity

-Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts at New York University.
-She is an artist, photographer, curator, photo historian, and author.
-She is also recipient of the MacArthur “genius” award, among many other accolades.
+UArts BFA '75 (Photography); Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts at New York University; she is an artist, photographer, curator, photo historian, and author.
+Willis is also a recipient of the MacArthur “genius” award, among many other accolades.

 Professor of Neurobiology and Neuroesthetics at University College London and FMedSci Fellow of the Royal Society

 The members of the University Advisory Committee are Quinn Bauriedel, Erin Elman, Bill Gast, Emily Mattingly, Jesse Pires, Alan Price, Paul Schuette, and Jesse Zaritt.